-David S. Tatel, B.A., University of Michigan (1963); J.D., University of Chicago Law School (1966), is a judge on the United States Court of Appeals for the District of Columbia Circuit.
+David S. Tatel, J.D., is a Judge on the United States Court of Appeals for the District of Columbia Circuit.
 Before this appointment by President Clinton in 1994, Tatel was for fifteen years partner and head of the education group at Hogan & Hartson in Washington, D.C.
 From 1977 to 1979 he was director of the Office for Civil Rights in the U.S. Department of Health, Education and Welfare under President Carter.
 Judge Tatel was a member of the Board of Directors for the Spencer Foundation, which he chaired from 1990 to 1997, and he is currently a member of the Board of Directors for the Carnegie Foundation for the Advancement of Teaching, which he chaired from 2006 to 2009.

 CSTL STAFF BIOGRAPHIES